 A campus for all

-Creating a campus that is welcoming to all means providing a space for all gender expressions that is free of homophobia, heterosexism, and gender bias.
-We work to create a positive experience for all students by providing educational and support resources.
-Our campus has been recognized as one of the top 25 schools for LGBTQIA+ students and we are dedicated to making sure you have a positive college experience.
+Creating a campus that is welcoming to all means providing a space for all sexual orientations, attractions, gender identities, and gender expressions that is free from transphobia, heterosexism, homophobia, and gender bias of any kind.
+We work to create a positive experience for all students, faculty, staff, and visitors by providing educational and support resources.
+Our campus has been recognized as one of the top 25 schools for LGBTQIA+ students and we are dedicated to making sure you have a positive and inclusive college experience.

 LGBTQA3 Office Hours